per-gron/shuriken/src/rs/README.md

 ### Creating Publishers

-The rs library offers helper functions to create Publisher objects.
+The rs library has helper functions to create Publisher objects.
 Here are some of them:

 * `Empty()` returns a Publisher that emits no values when subscribed to.
 * `Just(args...)` returns a Publisher that emits just the given values. `Just()` is equivalent to `Empty()` and `Just(1, 2)` emits 1 and 2.